MatthewMcKnight13/Project-1/README.md

 ## Project Description

-should allow user to select a pokemon from a catagorized list and display a sprites along with basic information about that pokemon
+Will allow user to type in a pokemon name from a input field and display a sprites along with basic information about that pokemon.
+Will do this by taking the name and fetching information by talking to a third party API.
+When user types in a new pokemon it will remove the previous and display the new one.

 ## API and Data Sample